 - The TCP/IP model aligns closely with the actual implementation of network protocols used on the internet today.
 Its flexibility and simplicity make it suitable for a wide range of network sizes and topologies.

 If a network layer fails, it can disrupt communication.
-For example, a failure in the Data Link Layer might result in data frames not being transmitted correctly, leading to errors in the communication process.
+For example, a failure in the Data Link Layer can prevent frames from being transmitted using MAC addresses, even if higher network layers such as IP routing or application protocols are operating normally.

 Why customers choose Akamai